The Left Berlin News & Comment

 This is the archive template

-There are many more activities this week in Berlin, which are listed on our Events page.
-You can also see a shorter, but more detailed list of events which we are directly involved in here.
+There is much more going on in Berlin this week.
+To find out what’s happening, go to our Events page.
+You can also see a shorter, but more detailed list of events in which we are directly involved here.

 Read all about it in this week’s News from Berlin and Germany.